Freskoko/CycleTrafficWeather/README.md

 *Henrik Brøgger*

-This report pertains to the INF161 project for the fall of 2023 for creating a model which can guess bike traffic across Nygårdsbroen.
+This report pertains to a project for creating a model which can guess bike traffic across Nygårdsbroen.

 ### Index: